NEA Big Read Virtual Kickoff

 Please subscribe to us on YouTube too!

-Join us as we partner with the Santa Fe Public Library to kick off Santa Fe's NEA Big Read, focusing on Into The Beautiful North by Luis Alberto Urrea.
-Learn more about all the Big Read activities, enjoy music from Carlos Medina Conjunto and Lone Piñon, and readings from the book.
+Join us we kick off Santa Fe's NEA Big Read, focusing on Into the Beautiful North by Luis Alberto Urrea.
+Learn more about all the Big Read activities, enjoy music from Carlos Medina Conjunto and Lone Piñon, readings from the book with community partners, a special performance by the Santa Fe Opera’s Young Voices and City Poet Laureate, Elizabeth Jacobson and Youth Poet Laureate, Artemisio Romero y Carver.
+Be the first to hear the song Carlos Medina wrote especially for the NEA Big Read Santa Fe!

 Singer, songwriter, comedian and actor Carlos Medina was born in Las Vegas, NM.
 Carlos performs throughout the Southwest with his acoustic trio, 4-piece conjunto and Mariachi.
 His one-man comedy show featuring his alter ego, Graviel de La Plaga, entertains his fans during the music breaks.
 Most of Medina's repertoire consists of original music based on life experience.